carbon-design-system/carbon/docs/contributing.md

 gulp test:a11y -f consumables/html/components/fab/fab.html
 ```

-The a11y test may report potential issues that should be handled in application-level, not in bluemix-components code.
+The a11y test may report potential issues that should be handled in application-level, not in carbon-components code.
 In such case, you can ignore those issues by adding an item to `shouldIssueBeIgnoredForRule` table in [tests/a11y/global-ignore-aat-issues.js](https://github.com/carbon-design-system/carbon-components/blob/master/tests/a11y/global-ignore-aat-issues.js).
 The table is keyed by something like `wcag20.tech.h59.linkValid` which helps indentifying what RPT rule to ignore.
 You can specify `true` to the value which ignores all violations of the rule, or a function which takes the DOM element violating the rule and returns `true` if such violation should be ignored.

 ## 7. Make a Pull Request